Starting a blog is not as difficult as it seems.

-The key to finding a good starter host is to pick up a reliable web host (hint: this is why you need to look at the uptime records we published in our reviews) that you can afford of and that provides you with an auto-installer like Fantastico, Softaculous, or SimpleScripts.
+The key to finding a good starter host is to pick up a reliable web host that you can afford of and that provides you with an auto-installer like Fantastico, Softaculous, or SimpleScripts.

 It is vital that you have auto-installers at your disposal so you can set up your block with a few clicks.
 Otherwise, you’ll waste untold amounts of time trying to figure out coding language and how to install basic software.
 That can be completely overwhelming to a first-time blogger.